MicrosoftDocs/win32/desktop-src/windowsribbon/ribbon-applicationmodes.md

 ---
 title: Reconfiguring the Ribbon with Application Modes
-description: The Windows Ribbon framework supports the dynamic reconfiguring and exposing of core elements of the Ribbon UI at run time, based on the application's state (also referred to as context). ms.assetid: '8e9d85c5-33e4-4212-b9e4-2fc3b492c273'
+description: The Windows Ribbon framework supports the dynamic reconfiguring and exposing of core elements of the Ribbon UI at run time, based on the applications state (also referred to as context). ms.assetid: 8e9d85c5-33e4-4212-b9e4-2fc3b492c273
+keywords:
+- Windows Ribbon,reconfiguring with application modes
-keywords: ["Windows Ribbon,reconfiguring with application modes", "Ribbon,reconfiguring with application modes", "reconfiguring Windows Ribbon with application modes"]
+- Ribbon,reconfiguring with application modes
+- reconfiguring Windows Ribbon with application modes ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Reconfiguring the Ribbon with Application Modes